dennisbirch/dbbbuilder-swift/README.md

 _manager_: A DBBManager instance that owns the FMDB instance/SQLite file being read from.

-_Returns_: An optional DBBTableObject instance whose id property matches the id value passed in.n array of Int64 values representing all the id values for the subclass you ran the request on.
+_Returns_: An array of Int64 values representing all the id values for the subclass you ran the request on.

 #### DBBQueryOptions <a name="dbbqueryoptions"></a>